 KLDiscovery reserves the right, in its sole discretion, to modify, alter or otherwise update this Agreement, or to change or delete any features of this Website, at any time, with or without prior notice to You.
 Such modifications, alterations, and updates of this Agreement shall be effective immediately upon posting upon the Website.
 You agree to be bound by such modified, altered and updated terms if You access or use this Website after KLDiscovery has posted notice of modifications, alterations or updates.
 If you do not agree with any of the modified, altered or updated terms, then You should not use this Website after such modifications, alterations or updates have been posted.

 USE OF THIS WEBSITE AND INTELLECTUAL PROPERTY RIGHTS

-Ontrack controls and operates this Website.
-All content on this Website, including, but not limited to, text, images, illustrations, graphics, logos, digital downloads, data, software, headers, icons, scripts, audio clips, and video clips, is the property of Ontrack or its Third Parties, and is protected by copyrights, trademarks, service marks, and/or other intellectual property rights (which are governed by and subject to United States and international copyright laws and treaty provisions, privacy and publicity laws, and communication regulations and statutes).
-The content is owned and controlled by Ontrack, its group entities, or the Third Parties that have licensed or otherwise made available their content or the right to market their products and/or services to Ontrack.
+KLDiscovery controls and operates this Website.
+All content on this Website, including, but not limited to, text, images, illustrations, graphics, logos, digital downloads, data, software, headers, icons, scripts, audio clips, and video clips, is the property of KLDiscovery or its Third Parties, and is protected by copyrights, trademarks, service marks, and/or other intellectual property rights (which are governed by and subject to United States and international copyright laws and treaty provisions, privacy and publicity laws, and communication regulations and statutes).
+The content is owned and controlled by KLDiscovery, its group entities, or the Third Parties that have licensed or otherwise made available their content or the right to market their products and/or services to KLDiscovery.